takelley1/linux-notes/arch-install.md

 ## ARCH LINUX INSTALL PROCESS <sup>[1][2][3]</sup>

-1. If necessary, connect to a WLAN with iwd
+1. If necessary, connect to a WLAN with iwd.

 1. Set keyboard layout and clock:
    ```bash